hsusulist/Aterbot/README.md

 ---

-▶️ Step 3: Run the bot
+📥 Step 3: Install required libraries

 - In the Replit Shell or Console, install the required library:
   `bash